PLBY Group Inc. (PLBY) Shares Decline Despite Market Challenges - News Heater

-The stock of PLBY Group Inc. (NASDAQ: PLBY) has decreased by -2.92 when compared to last closing price of 1.71.
-Despite this, the company has experienced a -7.78% fall in its stock price over the last five trading sessions.
+The stock price of PLBY Group Inc. (NASDAQ: PLBY) has dropped by -4.67 compared to previous close of 1.50.
+Despite this, the company has seen a fall of -16.37% in its stock price over the last five trading days.
 MarketWatch.com reported on 10/31/22 that Looking for a last-minute Halloween costume?
 Consider ‘Sexy Wordle’

 Is It Worth Investing in PLBY Group Inc. (NASDAQ: PLBY) Right Now?